-Read-only segments/sections
+Read-only segments

-Segments/sections that contain code or constants.
-See also Segment (XLINK) and Section (ILINK).
+Segments that contain code or constants.
+See also Segment.

 Real-time operating system (RTOS)

 An operating system which guarantees the latency between an interrupt being triggered and the interrupt handler starting, and how tasks are scheduled.
 An RTOS is typically much smaller than a normal desktop operating system.
 Compare Real-time system.